Le Saint

 Le Saint ([lə sɛ̃]; Ar Sent) is a commune in the Morbihan department of Brittany in north-western France.

 Breton language

 The municipality launched a Breton linguistic plan through Ya d'ar brezhoneg on 24 February 2005.

 Population

 The population has been divided by three since the first world war.

 Geography

 Le Saint is located in the northwestern part of Morbihan, 40 km north of Lorient.
 Historically, it belongs to Cornouaille.
 Le Saint is border by Gourin to the west and the north, by Langonnet and Le Faouët to the east and by Guiscriff to the south.
 The river Inam forms the commune's western border and the river Moulin du Duc forms the commune's eastern border.
 The two rivers meet at the southern end of the commune at a place called Pont Briand.
-Apart of the village centre there are about eighty hamlets.
+Apart from the village centre there are about eighty hamlets.